Miss South Africa: History

 Established in 1956, the first official Miss South Africa pageant was organized to send a representative to London for the Miss World pageant.
 That year Norma Vorster was crowned Miss South Africa.
 Two years later, an 18-year-old secretary from Durban, Penny Coelen, was crowned and would later go on to make history and win Miss World.

 It was not until 1977 that all persons of all races were allowed to compete in the Miss SA competition.
 Prior to that, people of colour competed in the Miss Africa South pageant, which was renamed Miss Black South Africa in 1977.

 This was just the beginning for the Miss South Africa organisation; of the 60 women who have worn the crown, only the last 27 winners have been chosen from the entire population of South Africa and not just white individuals.
 Since then, hundreds of young women have entered the pageant vying for the title.

 Miss South Africa (or a runner-up in some instances) has always competed at Miss World, but the first Miss South Africa to compete at Miss Universe was Kerishnie Naiker in 1998.

 Prior to 1998, South Africa's representatives at Miss Universe qualified via other national pageants.

 Three Miss South Africas, namely Rolene Strauss, Anneline Kriel and Penelope Coelen, have won the Miss World titles in 2014, 1974 and 1958 respectively.
 Three women from South Africa have won the title of Miss Universe - Margaret Gardiner in 1978, Demi-Leigh Nel-Peters in 2017 and Zozibini Tunzi in 2019.

 Prior to the establishment of the official Miss South Africa, South African Pictorial ("The Union's National Weekly") held annual Beauty Competitions starting in 1923.
 This evolved later into Miss South Africa.
 The first winner of this prize was Mrs. Doris Ferramosca (née Doris Gwendoline Helliwell).

 In 2020, Miss South Africa franchised the Miss Supranational license.
 In 2022, Miss South Africa 2021, Lalela Mswane became the first South African woman have won the title of Miss Supranational.

+In 2025 Miss South Africa decided to relinquish all international licenses which was a first for Miss South Africa.
+It was also the first time that the reigning Miss South Africa did not represent South Africa internationally since 1985 when the country was barred because of the Apartheid Policy.
+They resorted to a contemporary strategy to let Miss South Africa serve the country rather than just being an international ambassador.